franpoz/SHERLOCK/paper/paper.md

 Taken together, both missions *Kepler* and *TESS*, offer a huge data base of high-quality continuos observations, with an excellent photometric precision, which allows the detection of exoplanets radii down to ~1R$_{\oplus}$.

-Here we are presenting an open-source pipeline, which aims to help the data explorarion of the aforementioned missions, in the search of new exoplanets in particular, threshold crossing events, which due to their shallowness remained unnoticed by the automatic pipelines.
+Here we are presenting an open-source pipeline, which aims to help the data explorarion of the aforementioned missions, in the search of new exoplanets.
+In particular, threshold crossing events, which due to their shallowness remained unnoticed by the automatic pipelines.

 # 1. The SHERLOCK PIPEline